 After the war, many castles were ruined, damaged and slighted to prevent their use for military purposes, fortunately for Beaumaris, Parliament was concerned about the threat of royalist invasions from Scotland and spared the castle.
 Colonel John Jones became its administrator, and when Charles II returned to the throne in 1660, he restored authority over the stronghold to the Bulkeley family.
 In 1807 Lord Thomas Bulkeley bought a castle from the Crown and incorporated it into the park created by him.
 At that time, the romantic trend began, during which the castles became attractive places visited by painters and travelers.
 The first renovation and repair works at the Beaumaris castle began in 1925 and continued in the post-war period.

-Built in the eastern part of the town of Beaumaris, the castle has never been fully completed.
-It was managed to build concentric, circumferential defensive walls, reinforced with symmetrically arranged 6 towers and two gatehouses of incomplete height, closing the inner ward with a square shape.
-An additional defense was the outer, octagonal, lower belt of fortifications with 12 cylindrical towers and two fortified gatehouses.
-There was an irrigated moat in front of it.
+Built on flat terrain in the eastern part of Beaumaris town, the castle was never fully completed.
+It was managed to erect concentric perimeter defensive walls, reinforced by symmetrically arranged six towers and two gatehouses of incomplete height, closing the inner square courtyard.
+An additional defense was the outer, octagonal, lower wall with 12 cylindrical towers and two fortified gatehouses.
+In front of it was a watered moat.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.